Mbuti/WotIf.WebApp/README.md

 # Developers
 ## Set Up
-### The web application solution
+### The web application
-First clone this repository to anywhere are you computer.
+First clone this repository to anywhere on your computer.
 Once you have done this, move on to the instructions for NodeJS.

 ### NodeJS and AngularCLI
 >Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
 Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world. - https://nodejs.org/en/